 In 2009, Dr. Marcel Hung of the University of California Irvine conducted a study at the university’s Center for Sleep Medicine to determine the type of impact the use of Celliant fibres in a mattress cover would have on people suffering from chronic back pain.
 The study revealed that sleeping on mattress covers with Celliant fibres allowed subjects to experience a more restful and overall more healthy sleep, with less disturbances and a significant reduction in back pain when they woke up the next morning.

 Because Amerisleep uses advanced materials for deeper sleep and faster recovery, they’ve also attracted the attention of top athletes.
-For example, two-time Pro Bowl defensive tackle Calais Campbell loves sleeping on his Amerisleep so much he posted a picture of his bedroom on Instagram.
+For example, star defensive tackle Calais Campbell loves sleeping on his Amerisleep so much he posted a picture of his bedroom on Instagram.

-Lastly, Amerisleep has five mattress firmness levels, ranging from firm to soft, so if the medium-firm AS2 isn’t a match for your sleep style then you should look into one of their other options.
+So you can see why the Amerisleep AS2 is the clear winner for best bed of the summer.
+Lastly, Amerisleep also has five mattress firmness levels, ranging from firm to soft, so if the medium-firm AS2 isn’t a match for your sleep style then you should look into one of their other options.

 What to Look Out for in 2017

 The past few years have seen many changes in the industry, with several established brands renovating their lineups and many new brands entering the market.
 There are more options than ever before, which is bound to leave many people wondering, simply, which is the best mattress to buy?
 The answer to that question isn’t one-size-fits-all (although some newer online mattress brands seem to think so).
 Part of the answer is based on your sleep style and comfort requirements.
 However there are also things like the quality of the product, its specifications, and consumer mattress reviews and satisfaction scores that can offer some insight and narrow the field.